nehalkhan2410/General/JavaScript/Closures.md

 console.log("after the loop");
 ```
-If we pass the `i` to the anonymous function each time, then value of that current iteration is passed ana saved as the `Closure` value.
+If we pass the `i` to the anonymous function each time, then the value of that current iteration is passed ana saved as the `Closure` value.

 ```javascript
 for (var i = 0; i < 3; i++) {